GilesHutchison/Volt-Amp-Log/README.md

 If you can measure voltage, you can also measure current using the following method:

-Use a high wattage / very low impedance resistor and an Op-Amp you can measure current by amplifying the very small voltage drop across the resistor
+Use a high wattage / very low impedance resistor and an Op-Amp you can measure current by amplifying the very small voltage drop across the resistor.

-The Raspberry Pi Project that I have planned is:

-SOFTWARE
+<b>SOFTWARE</b>

 1. Download the latest version of Raspian from here https://www.raspberrypi.org/downloads/